doxeylab/learn-genomics-in-linux/task2/README.md

 ### Barcode trimming

 Barcode trimming is needed to remove the barcode sequences from the beginning of each read.
-The Q33 is required due to differences in sanger and illumina encoding.
+The Q33 is required due to differences in Sanger and Illumina encoding.

 ```
 fastx_trimmer -i splitData_mt1.fastq -f 9 -o trimmed_mt1.fastq -Q33